Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/index.md

 ### 4. Explore Your Container

 Now let's check the resources assigned to you.
 First, use `lscpu` to check the CPU cores.
-Although the CPU indices may differ, you should see 12 online CPU cores.
+Although the CPU indices may differ, you should see your allocated CPU cores.
 Here's an example output:

 ```bash
 $ lscpu